Create a test plan

 Q: When I export a test plan, can I customize the report?

 A: You can only do this if you are using an on-premises Team Foundation Server.
 You can edit the XSLT file.

-Q: Can I track changes to test plans and test suites that I create with Visual Studio Online?
+Q: Can I track changes to test plans and test suites that I create with Visual Studio Team Services?